Creek ReLeaf - The Flagship Event

 Leveraging contributions from our donors, members and partners, we purchase trees and organize volunteer tree planting events at select sites throughout the Mecklenburg County area.
 The sites are specifically selected to improve air and water quality, tree canopy, and wildlife habitat.
 Our volunteers make this possible by planting seedlings and installing weed mats, tree tubes and fiberglass stakes which protect each new tree from weed growth, flooding and deer browsing.

-As of February 2014 we have planted 18,000 Creek ReLeaf trees and engaged volunteers in giving 9,000 hours of community service.
-We have also educated 3,000 volunteers on the value of trees to improve air quality, water quality and habitat.
-Our reforestation efforts thus far have resulted in planting along Irwin Creek, Stewart Creek, Briar Creek, Little Sugar Creek and in several public parks and along greenways.
+Through year end 2014 we have planted 20,000 Creek ReLeaf trees and engaged volunteers in giving 10,500 hours of community service.
+We have also educated 3,500 volunteers on the value of trees to improve air quality, water quality and habitat.
+Our reforestation efforts thus far have resulted in large scale tree plantings along Irwin Creek, Stewart Creek, Briar Creek, McDowell Creek, Little Sugar Creek, the Rocky River and in several public parks and along greenways.

 - Click here to read the Charlotte Observer’s article about the 2009 event.